 PREVENTIVE AND RESEARCH ACTIONS CONCERNING HEALTH POLICY

-- Declare the following information to the medical commission :
+1. Declare to the medical commission the following information:

-- any medical history and/or pathology in particular those which may increase risk during the sport
+- Any medical history and/or pathology which may increase the risks during vigorous exercise;

-The declaration of this information to the medical commission must be made through each runner’s ITRA health page which each runner can create free of charge on the ITRA website: www.itra.run (To open an account is free of charge and is necessary in order to access the health page).
+The declaration of this information to the medical commission must only be done through the health space that each participant can create for free on the ITRA website: www.itra.run.

-The medical information declared on the pages is accessible only to the Medical Commission and the organisation’s own medical team.
+The medical information declared is accessible only to the medical commission and medical staff of the safety-health-assistance programme set up by the event organization.